k1ll50m30n3/Uoftctf-2024/README.md

 Author: windex
 -------------------------------------------------------------------------------------------------------------------------------------------------
 Next, for this challenge, I think I have to reuse the authentication information from the first challenge (funny.json file) that I haven't used yet.
-I noticed the information fields in the file like oauth,... and I noticed that the website path had 'storage.googleapis.com', I searched for information on the internet and got a some information about 'Google Cloud Storage with credentials'
+I paid attention to the information fields in the file like auth_uri,token_uri,... and as well as `storage.googleapis.com` is in the site path, I searched for information related to them on the internet and got a some information about 'Google Cloud Storage with credentials'.
 (`https://stackoverflow.com/questions/52808848/how-to-initialize-google-cloud-storage-with-credentials`, `https://stackoverflow.com/questions/49748910/python-download-entire-directory-from-google-cloud-storage`)

 ![image](https://github.com/k1ll50m30n3/Uoftctf-2024/assets/69716087/aafb5752-36d6-498e-8941-f3abd1ca2ea5)